CoSteer: Collaborative Decoding-Time Personalization via Local Delta Steering: Experiment

+\paragraph{Ablation studies} We conduct an ablation studies to validate the contributions of the key components in our framework.
+The SLM delta steering signal (the $\beta$ term in Eq.~(4)) is the central mechanism of CoSteer.
+Our study therefore focuses on the impact of individually removing two other components: the LLM Alignment Term (the $\alpha$ term) and the KL Divergence Regularizer from the FTRL algorithm.
+The results in Table~\ref{table:compare} proved their effectiveness.
+A broader ablation on the entire iterative FTRL (we name it LightCosteer) is discussed in Section~\ref{sec:efficiency}.

-We examine the impact of different hyperparameters on our method.
+\paragraph{Hyperparameters} We examine the impact of different hyperparameters on our method.
 We conduct experiments on abstract generation using the Qwen7B-1.5B configuration, and evaluate with the ROUGE-L metric.
-Our default parameter settings are provided in Appendix \ref{subsec:setting}.
-When studying one parameter, we keep the other parameters at their default values.
-Results are presented in Figure \ref{fig:params}. \begin{itemize} \item \textbf{Parameter $\alpha$ and $\beta$}: As defined in Equation \ref{eq:4}, $\alpha$ and $\beta$ adjust the influence of each optimization component. $\alpha$ controls the impact of the difference between the current policy and the initial policy, while $\beta$ scales the delta signals.
-We conducted experiments with values ranging from 0.1 to 5.0.
-As shown in the first two tables of the figure, small $\alpha$ and $\beta$ coefficients below 1.0 attenuate personalization signals, whereas values exceeding 3.0 compromise the model's fundamental capabilities through over-alignment, leading to a noticeable decline in results.
-Therefore we adopt $\alpha=2$ and $\beta=1$ for performance.

-\item \textbf{Parameter $\lambda$ and $\eta$}: These two learning dynamics control the learning rate and the degree of deviation from the initial policy.
-For the learning rate $\eta$, we conducted experiments with values ranging from 2 to 20.
-For $\eta$, we observe stable convergence from 2 to 10, followed by oscillatory behavior beyond 10.
-Parameter $\lambda$ rapid performance gains from 0 to 2, and then transitions to a plateau phase between 2 and 5.
-Therefore, we set $\eta$ to 10 and $\lambda$ to 2.

-\item \textbf{Iteration step $T$}: We studied the impact of $T$ within the range of 1 to 100.
-As shown in the results of the last table, there is a clear upward trend in performance from 1 to 20 iterations, after which the performance stabilizes.
-We thus establish $T=20$ as the Pareto-optimal configuration balancing quality and latency. \end{itemize}
+When studying one parameter, we keep all others at default.
+Results and analysis presented in Appendix~\ref{parameters} and Figure~\ref{fig:params} show consistently strong performance across a broad range of values, confirming that the default hyperparameter settings (provided in Appendix~\ref{subsec:setting}) are both robust and well-calibrated.